-Most of my recent publications deal with shell models of turbulence and related models.
+Most of my publications deal with shell models of turbulence and related models.

 A shell model is an idealization of Navier-Stokes or Euler equations.
 It is an infinite systems of ODEs usually indexed by the positive integers or by a regular tree.
 The equations are nearest-neighbour coupled, have quadratic nonlinearities and coefficients growing exponentially fast.